ssfsx17/ffpnp/pandoc-markdown/0810-Ninja.md

 - **Action: Ninjutsu:** Secret martial arts using a mixture of patience, trickery and true magick.
 - **Reaction: Vanish (500 TP):** After taking damage, gain [Vanish][Status: Vanish] status.
 - **Reaction: Reflexes (1,000 TP):** Double your P-Eva and M-Eva against an incoming action.
 - **Support: Dual-Wield:** If you equip two 1H weapons, then your regular Attack actions perform a separate attack with each one.
-Other actions based on weapons use whichever weapon will have better results.
+For other weapon actions, you choose one of your two weapons at the time of performing the action.
 - **Move: Waterwalking:** In mapless combat, gives +1 Maneuver.
 In map combat, allows you to move and stand on top of mud, swamp and water as if they were solid ground.

 | Weapon Proficiency | Armor Proficiency |